javaarchive/tonejs.github.io/demos.md

 # Submit your project

 Using Tone.js?
 I'd love to hear it.

-Please submit your project [here](https://goo.gl/forms/lS7HCvRCULlRdCXm1).
+<a id="submit" href="https://goo.gl/forms/lS7HCvRCULlRdCXm1">SUBMIT PROJECT</a>